glennji/openlumify/docs/tutorials/webplugin.md

 ### Conclusion

 This tutorial took you through the basic steps of creating a webapp plugin.
 We created a web plugin that can pass data from the front end to the back end, and then send data in multiple ways back to the front end.
-Using these simple concepts, it is possible to build some more of the complicated behaviors that makes Visallo customized for your organization.
+Using these simple concepts, it is possible to build some more of the complicated behaviors that makes OpenLumify customized for your organization.